IstoraMandiri/meteor-embark/README.md

   password
 ```

-Then include your `.sol` contracts along side your project files, anywhere in your project (the meteor way).
+Then include your Solidity `.sol` or Serpent `.se` contracts along side your project files, anywhere in your project (the meteor way).

 ```
 # project files in regular meteor fashion